Modern Slavery Statement

 5.1 Causeway Technologies is not aware of any slavery or human trafficking issues within its business or supply chains.
 In the last financial year, no potential issues of this type have been identified or reported through internal reporting channels, audit processes, whistleblowing or otherwise.
 Causeway Technologies has not received any information indicating that there may be any such issues with any of its suppliers or their supply chains.

 5.2 As noted above, our main activities are concerned with software development and the majority of our employees are in high skilled roles.
 This includes our India team which is composed of software engineers and software support staff.
-Aside from the small team in India, our footprint is in the UK and France, both lower risk countries for modern slavery, particularly in our sector.
+Aside from the small team in India, our footprint is in the UK and France, and Australia of which are lower-risk countries for modern slavery, particularly in our sector.